julitr0/readflow/docs/screenshot_insights_summary.md

 # ReadBetter.io Screenshot Insights Summary

 ## Overview
-This document summarizes the key insights gained from analyzing ReadBetter.io's app screenshots and how they've informed our ReadFlow PRD development.
+This document summarizes the key insights gained from analyzing ReadBetter.io's app screenshots and how they've informed our Link to Reader PRD development.

 ## Key Insights from Screenshots